/terms/json-ld · 4 min read · foundational

 What is JSON-LD?

-The format pairs each piece of data with a @context (pointing to schema.org's vocabulary) and a @type (declaring what kind of thing this is — Organization, DefinedTerm, FAQPage, Article).
-A single page can ship multiple JSON-LD blocks for different schema types.
+The format pairs each piece of data with a @context (pointing to schema.org's vocabulary) and a @type declaring what kind of thing this is, such as Organization, DefinedTerm, FAQPage, or Article.
+A single page can ship multiple JSON-LD blocks for different schema types, or one block with a @graph container holding multiple typed objects.

 Minimum viable JSON-LD wrapper